-During the holidays, it's easy to get caught up in the whirl of social activities and perhaps lose track of their deeper purpose: providing an opportunity for people to come together.
+Around the holidays, it's easy to get caught up in the whirl of social activities and perhaps lose track of their deeper purpose: providing an opportunity for people to come together.
 Of course, not all forms of holiday conviviality are health-promoting — eating or drinking excessively, for example.
 Likewise, social contacts don't uniformly enhance our well-being.
 So, during this busy season, take time to foster your most meaningful relationships.
 Choose activities that are most likely to bring joy to you and the people you care about.
-Delegate or discard tasks that eat into your time, or do them with family or friends.
+Delegate or discard tasks that eat into your time, or do them together with family or friends.
 And if you can't get together with everyone you'd like, make plans to see them post-holiday.